EVOKE: Emotion Vocabulary Of Korean and English: Dataset Analysis and Evaluation

-Among Korean words, 16 nouns (2.71\%), 19 adjectives (3.14\%), and 16 verbs (6.96\%) lacked translational equivalents in English.
-In English, 12 nouns (2.34\%), 38 adjectives (5.69\%), and 5 verbs (2.28\%) had no corresponding translations in Korean.
+Among Korean words, 17 nouns (2.88\%), 19 adjectives (3.14\%), and 16 verbs (6.99\%) lacked translational equivalents in English.
+In English, 13 nouns (2.56\%), 41 adjectives (6.11\%), and 5 verbs (2.29\%) had no corresponding translations in Korean.

-These lexical gaps could potentially indicate conceptual gaps.
-For example, some of those words indicate areas where each language expresses emotion concepts uniquely, like \textit{답답하다} (\textit{taptaphada})\footnote{Feeling dissatisfied and uncomfortable when someone's behavior or the situation makes it hard to meet one's expectation \cite{krdictdap,schmidt1999korean}.} \cite{schmidt1999korean}.
+These lexical gaps may indicate conceptual gaps, though this is not always the case.
+For example, some of those words indicate areas where each language expresses emotion concepts uniquely, like \textit{답답하다} (\textit{taptaphata})\footnote{Feeling dissatisfied and uncomfortable when someone's behavior or the situation makes it hard to meet one's expectation \cite{krdictdap,schmidt1999korean}.} \cite{schmidt1999korean}.
 No single English word is equivalent, nor is there a conventionalized phrasal way to express the concept it denotes.
 However, other lexical gaps do have phrasal equivalents, like \textit{moody}, which has a multi-word equivalent to ``having ups and downs'' (\textit{기분 변화가 심한} (\textit{kipun byŏnhwaka simhan})) in Korean.
+Systematically distinguishing these instances from each other is beyond the scope of this paper.
+However, because the identified lexical gaps include both cases, this dataset can be utilized to further explore empirical questions regarding the relationship between lexical gaps and conceptual gaps and the effects--if any--of the conventionality of multi-word descriptions for emotion concepts.